RaspiKidd/Learn/docs/Python-Projects/FitBit-Clone/HowToPlay.md

 sidebar_position: 4
 ---

-Well done you have created your very FitBit Clone Step Counter for the micro:bit.
+Well done you have created your own Step Counter for the micro:bit.

 ## Web Browser